fastruby/jekyll-external-link-accessibility/README.md

     ```

 ## Usage
 The plugin automatically edits all links on all posts.
-You can however skip the check on some links, by adding `<a href="...." data-no-external="true">...</a>` to the link.
+You can however skip the check on some links, by adding the `data-no-external` attribute and setting it to `true`, e.g `<a href="...." data-no-external="true">...</a>` to the link.

 ### Configuration
 You can override the default configuration by adding the following section to your Jekyll site's `_config.yml`: